 - 1. Create a new user. - 2.
 Configure your anonymous NFS user to use this new UID. - 3.
-Grant read/write access to a directory this user owns to our class network, except for server1, who should get read-only access. - 4.
-Mount the NFS share from your neighbor, and add it to their fstab.
+Grant read/write access to a directory this user owns to our class network, except for server1, who should get read-only access.
+(Bonus: Does the user name matter?) - 4.
+Mount the NFS share from your neighbour, and add it to their fstab.